 Fr.
 Larry led Kolbe House until his death in 2006.
 His vision was always that jail ministry must have a comprehensive scope — providing services not only to those currently incarcerated, but also to victims of crime, workers in the system, families of the detained, and individuals and families suffering from similar problems.
 He felt that jail ministry must also seek alternatives to incarcerations, programs for prevention and deterrence, and aftercare for those released.

 After Fr.
 Larry’s death, Fr.
 Arturo Perez became director of Kolbe House and pastor of Assumption B.V.M. parish until he retired in 2016.
-He was succeeded by the current director and pastor, Fr.
-Mark Bartosic.
-Under Fr.
-Mark’s direction, Kolbe House continues to follow the comprehensive vision of a place where individuals and families affected by the criminal justice system can find not only access to services but also a welcoming community where they are treated as family.
+He was succeeded by Fr.
+Mark Bartosic, who after two years with Kolbe House was ordained bishop in September 2018.

 St. Maximilian Maria Kolbe, born in Poland in 1894, grew up with a great love for Mary, who appeared to him when he was ten years old.
 At 16, he entered the novitiate of the Conventual Franciscans and advanced his studies until being ordained a priest in 1918.
 Shortly thereafter he founded the movement that became the center of his ministry, the Militia of the Immaculata.
 Through this movement he promoted consecration to the Virgin Mary and use of the Miraculous Medal.